colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 Then run the LE generation command again with the same port number used in the test, but _without_ the `--test` part in the command as before:

 ```
-Le_HTTPPort=NNNNN acme.sh --issue --standalone -d domain.tld -d www.domain.tld
+acme.sh --http-port NNNN --issue --standalone -d domain.tld -d www.domain.tld
 ```

 You should achieve the same kind of output as with the test, except now you have real certificate(s) ready for installation.

 ## 7) In WebFaction, switch back to your original webapp

-Before proceeding with installation certificates, you need to switch the mounted web application back to the original application for the four websites.
+Before proceeding with installing the certificates, you need to switch the mounted web application back to the original application for the four websites.
 In other words, a reveral of what you did in section #4. **This brings your site back online.**

 ## 8) Install certificates on WebFaction

-Go to the WebFaction dashboard, then to **Domains/Websites** > **SSL certificates**.
+In the WebFaction dashboard, go to **Domains/Websites** > **SSL certificates**.
 If you haven’t added any certificates yet, your certs list will be empty.
 Now you will create one.

 Process: